Mary DeDecker Native Plant Garden

 Although most of these species are naturally drought hardy, a drip irrigation system was installed to ensure the young transplants become established.
 In addition, to reduce losses to herbivores, especially rabbits, protective chicken wire cages were placed around the transplants.
 In time, as the plants grow, they will no longer be watered, and cages will be removed.

-The young garden is a work in progress.
+The garden is a work in progress.
 All work is being performed by volunteer efforts of Bristlecone Chapter members and friends.
 Much of the equipment was purchased using funds donated to the chapter in memory of Mary DeDecker.
-Routine maintenance will be performed by volunteers, and work parties to remove weeds and install benches and signs are anticipated.
-Planting new beds and/or replacing species will be an ongoing endeavor.
-Currently, there are plans to seed some plots with native herbaceous perennial seeds early next spring.
+Routine maintenance will be performed by volunteers - check our Events Page for the next Garden Work Day so you can get involved!

 More Garden Photos